-Eating out isn’t always about wanting to experiment and try all sorts of wacky new flavour combinations.
-Sometimes you just want food that you know you’re going to enjoy, a nice bottle of wine, and a pleasant atmosphere; this is exactly what Marylebone’s Il Baretto is about, even if it doesn’t come cheaply.
-The food isn’t exactly ground-breaking and neither is the décor, but it’s still an incredibly pleasant place to go for some pretty decadent Italian cookery.
+Eating out isn’t always about wanting to experiment and try all sorts of innovative new flavour combinations.
+Sometimes you just want food that you know you’re going to enjoy, a nice bottle of wine and a pleasant atmosphere; this is exactly what Marylebone’s Il Baretto is all about, even if it doesn’t come cheaply.
+The food isn’t ground-breaking and neither is the decor, but it’s still a very pleasant place to go for some pretty decent – and sometimes decadent – Italian cookery.

-The restaurant’s navy façade initially screams classic French Bistro rather than upscale Italian Trattoria.
+The restaurant’s navy façade initially screams classic French bistro rather than upscale Italian trattoria.
 However, once you’re inside, a framed print of an Italian flag hangs from the exposed brick wall and Italian TV blares in the background.
 It’s nice that the restaurant doesn’t take itself too seriously but equally there’s something a little jarring about football being shown in a restaurant where your napkins are refolded when you leave the table.
-The interior of the two-floor restaurant is simple but cosy, with the downstairs feeling slightly more formal than the floor that you enter on.
+The interior of the two-floor restaurant is simple but cosy, with the downstairs feeling slightly more formal than street level.

-Il Baretto is old-fashioned in style and is certainly by no means cheap, but if you’re wanting top quality Italian produce cooked really rather well and can afford the hefty bill, it’s not a bad option.
+Il Baretto is old fashioned and by no means cheap, but if you’re after top-quality Italian produce cooked really rather well and can afford the hefty bill, it’s a name worth knowing.